apache/nuttx-apps/nshlib/README.txt

   NOTE: Supporting both the poweroff and shutdown commands is redundant.

+o printf [\xNN] [\n\r\t] [<string|$name> [<string|$name>...]]

+  Copy the sequence of strings, characters and expanded environment variables to console out (or to a file if the output is re-directed).

+  No trailing newline character is added.
+The escape sequences \n, \r or \t can be used to add line feed, carriage return or tab character to output, respectively.

+  The hexadecimal escape sequence \xNN takes up to two hexadesimal digits to specify the printed character.

 o ps

   Show the currently active threads and tasks.
 For example,